my1396/Econ-Study/_posts/2025-08-14-Ugreen-Plex.md

    Example folder structure:
    ```
    /共享文件夹/docker/plex/
    ├── config/         # Plex configuration files
    ├── movies/         # Movie files
    ├── tvshows/        # TV show files
    └── music/          # Music files
    ```

    - Be sure to separate movie and television content into separate main directories.
 Otherwise Plex may have difficulty correctly identifying your media.
 Plex uses specific naming conventions to identify and organize media files, so maintaining a clear folder structure is crucial.

-   - You can have subfolders within these main directories.
+   - You can have <span class="env-green">subfolders within these main directories</span>.

      E.g., if you chose to categorize your children's content separate from more "adult" content (e.g. `/TV Shows/Kids/ShowName` vs `/TV Shows/Regular/ShowName`), then you would specify `/TV Shows/Kids` as the source location for a "kids" TV library.

+     Or you might want to separate movies by genre (e.g. `/Movies/Action`, `/Movies/Comedy`, etc.).
+In this case, you would specify `/Movies` as the source location for your movie library, and Plex would recursively scan all subfolders within that directory.

+     You can create subfolders within these main directories as needed to further organize your media files.
+This won't recreate the Plex container.
+Plex will scan all subfolders automatically.

 4. Set Storage Volumes